-The African elephant is the largest herbivore in the world, and even though the Asian elephant is smaller in stature, it’s still considered one of the herbivorous heavyweights of the animal kingdom.
-So it’s no surprise that these guys eat a good amount of plant material every day.
+The African elephant is the largest herbivore in the world.
+And, even though the Asian elephant is smaller in stature, it’s still considered one of the herbivorous heavyweights of the animal kingdom.
+So, it’s no surprise that these guys eat a good amount of plant material every day.

 Elephant dung is the perfect fertiliser since it’s rich in nutrients that allow seeds to germinate and grow.
 And elephant seed dispersal provides opportunities for plants to colonise new areas, which eventually creates new habitats and food for a range of different animals.

-Elephant dung is an important – and plentiful – source of food for a host of different types of dung beetles.
+Elephant dung is an important – and abundant – source of food for a host of different types of dung beetles.
 After animals drop off a dung pat, dung beetles can be seen streaming towards it, hoping to grab their share of the nutritious solids and fluids it contains.

-So elephants are an important part of keeping ecosystems fertile and maintaining plant populations.
+So, elephants are an important part of keeping ecosystems fertile and maintaining plant populations.

 This means that by supporting the survival of beetle populations, elephant dung also supports the survival of a wide variety of life on land.

-Elephants also bring down branches that may have been too high up for smaller animals to reach.
+When they walk elephants break down branches that may have been too high up for smaller animals to reach.
 This gives these animals access to more food.

 3) They can dig watering holes